 I like to talk politics.
 Everything is political.
 Everything has always been political.
 If you think things have become unusually political lately, you are misunderstanding.
 The internet has attached you to other people in ways previously unimagined.
 Unless you isolate yourself from information technology, you will now hear what was always being said, what was always true.
 This is a gift and a privilege.
 This is why I find apathy dishonorable.
 The only ways to maintain democracy and progress as a species are participating in the political process and cooperating.
 This means listening, asking, studying, and voting.

 I like to talk politics on the internet.
-I got started back in 2012 when Todd Starnes posted an article of transphobic asshattery about a transgender woman using the women’s locker room at Evergreen college.
+I got started back in 2012 on an article of transgender woman using the women’s locker room at Evergreen college.
 I didn’t think much of it at the time, but I sailed into the comments in flair of self-righteousness to defend the trans community from a comment section of an article that purposely misgendered the trans woman while arguing she was a danger to children.
 My involvement lasted for days.
 I made a lot of mistakes, became very emotional, had comments deleted unfairly, and was even banned for a while, but I didn’t relent in my quest for… what exactly?
 It’s unlikely I changed any hearts and minds.
 So why did I continue on?
-To this day I get private messages from transgender people confiding, commiserating, or thanking me over that comment section.
+For years I received private messages from transgender people confiding, commiserating, or thanking me over that comment section.
 In that case, I realized there was another reason to talk politics online than to satisfy my vanity or change people’s views.
 It shows people out there who feel the same that they are not alone.
 People I’ve never met know that I love them.

 So friends of mine have asked me for advice about how to participate in political discussions online (and less frequently in person) without taking things personally or otherwise suffering trauma.
 It is treacherous interacting with people who use various levels of anonymity to literally terrorize others.
 This is not a piece about how to somehow evade harassers or become immune to vitriol.
 Rather, it is an essay about how to engage others in productive ways so as to grow and improve personally and to help the discourse grow and improve, too.
 It is important to remember that such growth and improvement can be achieved in a variety of ways, including through experiencing and discussing terror.